Dr Anthony Sive

 Before that she held senior positions in the Australian theatre and film industries that included an administrative position for the Australian National Playwrights Conference (1983), administrative associate at the Theatre Workshop at Sydney University (1984), where she also co-produced several independent productions.
 In the same year she assumed the role of administrator at The Performance Space.
 In 1985 she worked as publicist and sponsorship co-ordinator for the Belvoir St Theatre and in 1986 she was a project officer for Film Australia and was instrumental in the revitalisation of the national film unit.

-Canrock works with industry experts who are called on an as-needs basis.
+Canrock will work with industry experts who are called on an as-needs basis to build the right team to address the needs of any project.

 Together they bring deep expertise to each client from a mix of direct industry experience and a wide range of consulting engagements.